 One arm specializes in raising capital by selling shares of a fund.
-For example, the fund manager may form an entity, such as an LLC or private placement that is trying to purchase a $1 million property that needs some improvements.
+For example, the fund manager may form an entity, such as an LLC or private placement, with the intent to purchase a $1 million property that needs some improvements.
 The financing goal is to raise $500,000 in equity and then borrow $700,000 for a total of $1.2 million.
 To raise the equity, the sponsor offers units of the LLC or private placement for $50,000-$100,000 each with a minimum investment of one to two units.
 That’s where your self-directed IRA comes in.
 You may not want to risk your entire IRA, but $50,000 might be feasible.

-* Get to know your fund manager
+- Get to know your fund manager

-* Study the market, understand the time frame (from acquisition to the realization of gains)
+- Study the market, understand the time frame (from acquisition to the realization of gains)

 - Always seek sound legal and tax advice in every transaction

 If you have any questions regarding this article or would like to learn more about self-directed real estate IRAs, please contact us.